AdamWang00/noteflow/README.md

 * Like many other teams, this was our first remote hackathon, which required us to explore different approaches to splitting up tasks and merging codebases.

-* We also ran into issues with time since most of us had already started school in mid-August, though in the end we were able to complete our application on time -- **though not without some late night coding** :)
+* We also ran into issues with time since most of us had already started school in mid-August, but in the end, we were able to complete our application on time -- **though not without some late-night coding** :)

 ## Accomplishments that we’re proud of